lincza/ProduceLincKnowledgeBase/docs/articles/Operational Finance/Produce Trades/Produce Trade Posting.md

 # Produce Trade Posting

 The posting of a Produce Trade generates a Business Central sales invoice (if the sum of posting amounts is positive) or sales credit memo (if the sum of posting amounts is negative).

 The individual posting amounts of the produce trade lines (pallets) and pallet charges are populated as lines on the sales document and will post to the relevant G/L Account/s as defined in **Interim Sales Account** in **Produce Posting Setup**.

 In cases where **Defer Sales** in **Linc Setup** is not switched on, the posting amounts for pallets with a *Purchase* Lot Billing Type will post to the **Final Sales Account**.

 How to post an invoice or credit memo for the produce trade
 -----------------------------------------------------------

 * Select the **Trade Type** in the produce trade header.
-The **Trade Type** can be used to distinguish between different types of sales, for example ‘fixed price’ trades and ‘account sale’ trades.
+The **Trade Type** can be used to distinguish between different types of sales, for example 'fixed price’ trades and 'account sale’ trades.
 Trade types can be set up as master data in **Linc Lookup Values**.
 * Complete the **External Document No.** in the header.
 The customer’s order number would typically be used for this field.
 * The **Trade Type** and **External Document No.** are mandatory fields for posting invoices and credit memo’s, but once you have entered the values before the posting of the first invoice, the values will remain for subsequent postings.
 * In the *Posting Section* of the produce trade: select *Invoice* or *Credit Memo* as the **Posting Type**and choose the **Posting Date**.
 Should the exchange rate be based on a different date than the posting date, an alternative option can be set up in **Linc Setup**.
 This option will default to **Trade Exch.
 Rate Date Basis.** The applicable exchange rate will be visible under **Trade Exch.
 Rate Date.**In the case where the source date changes, the **Exch.
 Rate Date Change Pending** flag will be switched on.
 The **Currency Factor** will auto-populate from the Exchange Rates, based on the produce trade currency and exchange rate basis of the invoice or credit memo.
 The **Payment Terms Code** will default from the customer card, but can be manually edited before posting.
 Enter values in **Your Reference** and **Posting Description**. **Final Posting** can be switched on or off to distinguish between advance and final invoices/credit memo’s.
 Note that a produce trade can only be **Closed** if at least one of the posted documents was a final posting.